-- Guillermo Barro (UCB Postdoctoral Fellow), Assistant Professor at the University of the Pacific
+- Guillermo Barro (UCB Postdoctoral Fellow), Associate Professor at the University of the Pacific

 - Ryan Trainor (Miller Fellow), Assistant Professor at Franklin & Marshall College

-Oscar Chavez (UCB BA); Justin Clarke (UCB BA, w/ R. Feldmann); Michael Gordon (Princeton BA, w/ J. Greene);
+Yannick Badoux (Leiden BSc); Oscar Chavez (UCB BA); Justin Clarke (UCB BA, w/ R. Feldmann); Tobias Eikelenboom (Leiden BSc); Michael Gordon (Princeton BA, w/ J. Greene);

-(UCB MA); Jamie Lin (UCB BA); Meng Luo (UCB BA); Yipeng Lyu (Leiden MSc); Alejandro (AJ) Olvera (UCB BA); Imad Pasha
+(UCB MA); Jamie Lin (UCB BA); Meng Luo (UCB BA); Yipeng Lyu (Leiden MSc); Yilun Ma (UCB BA); Alejandro (AJ) Olvera (UCB BA); Imad Pasha

-(UCB BA); Willem de Pous (visiting PhD student); Shravya Shenoy (Leiden MSc); Dyas Utomo
+(UCB BA); Shravya Shenoy (Leiden MSc); Dyas Utomo

 Michael Yano (UCB BA); Kevin Yu